List of Calgary Transit bus routes: BRT and MAX

 Calgary Transit's BRT routes has very few features of a modern bus rapid transit system, with limited stop service and signal priority being implemented (originally, the use of articulated buses was also a feature, but the use has spread to some high-volume local express routes).
 BRT in Calgary is meant to be a placeholder for soon-to-be-constructed LRT routes.
 BRT routes stop only at designated stops with red shelters.

-Service from Calgary International Airport on Route 300 uses 2013-2014 New Flyers fitted with luggage racks at the front of the bus.
+Service from Calgary International Airport on Route 500 formerly Route 300 uses 2013-2014 New Flyers fitted with luggage racks at the front of the bus.

 On Nov 19, 2018, Calgary Transit introduced 3 new MAX routes.
 MAX has shelters with heat, light, and doors.
 A fourth MAX route was introduced on December 23, 2019.

 On September 5th, 2023, the 305 was decommissioned from service during the 2023 Fall service change.
 On September 1st, 2025, the 301 became the MAX Green Line as part of the 2025 Fall service change.